saltyorg/docs/docs/reference/guides/mount.md

 Then save the file.

-Now I go create the directory and set the ownership:
+Now go create the directory and set the ownership:

 ```shell
 /srv/git/saltbox$ sudo mkdir /mnt/hdd